WHAT’S IN THIS REVIEW?

 Next, Plus ups the connection speed further, along with allowing for streaming capabilities.
 This tier allows for five simultaneous connections, gives access to Secure Core servers, and other smaller benefits which are listed below.

-The Visionary package costs a massive $30 per month, adding a ProtonMail account along with 10 simultaneous connections, and every Plus plan feature.
+The Visionary package costs an impressive $19.96 per month, adding a ProtonMail account along with 10 simultaneous connections, and every Plus plan feature.
+You can see the breakdown of what each tier offers below.

 ProtonVPN operates with a strict no-logs policy, that has been verified following a review of their source code by SEC Consult.
 Their findings have been published online, and the Android report can be viewed here.
 They have additional security assessments which are available for MacOS, Windows, and iOS platforms.